box/kube-applier/README.md

 ### Resource pruning

-Resource pruning is enabled by default and controlled by the `prune` attribute of the Application spec.
+Resource pruning is enabled by default and controlled by the `prune` attribute of the Waybill spec.
 This means that if a file is removed from the git repository, the resources defined in it will be pruned in the next run.

 If you want kube applier to prune cluster resources, you can set